sanoelle/ecommerce-website/outerwear/scarves/scarves-5.md

 ---
 layout: products
 type: scarves
-title: Scarf 5
+title: Felicity
-price: $20
+price: $30
-image: outerwear/scarves/sample-image.jpg
+image: outerwear/scarves/scarf-5.jpg
 ---

-Jane's Pearls are an excellent accesory to any outfit.
-They can be worn for a variety of occasions as well as in the everyday.
-They are a staple item for ones accesory wardrobe.
+Felicity is an classic Willow Tree item.
+It is a pashmina scarf perfect for any season.